-The Richard Branson Koala Conservancy is a 5-year grants and education program with a focus on mitigating koala mortality, with an emphasis on koala health, as well as investigating areas within the Noosa region, for its suitability as long-term koala refugia.
+The Richard Branson Koala Conservancy is a scientific and education program with a focus on mitigating koala mortality, with an emphasis on koala health, as well as investigating areas within the Noosa region, for its suitability as long-term koala refugia.

 Makepeace Island will serve as a base for scientific koala research projects given its proximity to koala habitat along the Noosa River catchment.
 The Conservancy will establish a multi-disciplinary approach to local koala efforts and will work collaboratively with government, as well as scientific and community groups.

 South East Queensland and particularly the Noosa region were previously a strong hold for koalas.
 The numbers have declined to crisis levels.
 We understand some local populations have dropped by 90% in numbers in the last 2 decades and without leadership and urgent action, local koalas will continue to head towards extinction.